-A typical identity discharge of this type is shown Fig.1 for the low triangularity configuration.
+A typical identity discharge of this type is shown figure 1 for the low triangularity configuration.
 The current ramp up phase in L-mode is used to establish the target magnetic configuration and q profile.
 The main heating power (NBI) is launched when the q profile approaches q=1 in the plasma centre.
 For these regimes, the time of the NBI heating is a crucial parameter in JET.
-Heated too late, sawteeth can occur and induce 3/2 or 2/1 NTM as plasma pressure increases.
+Heated too late, sawteeth can occur and induce 3/2 or 2/1 NTM.
 Heated too early the q profile in the plasma core is too high above 1 and the q=2 surface becomes unstable.
-Similarly, without the LH power assistance, sawteeth are occurring in the NBI power phase of the pulse and can trigger an n=1, m=2 NTMs leading to the termination of the discharge.
-All this suggests that the target q profile is an important parameter in the creation of this scenario.

-The pulse is then heated in two power steps controlled by the reference β_N waveform.
-The first phase at $\beta_N = 2$ helps in landing the hybrid q profile just above q=1 with the beam power, after which it is safe to increase β_N further.
-After 4.5s the request in β_N is increased to 2.8 with 15MW of Neutral Beam Injection (NBI) obtaining Tio=11keV, Teo=5keV and 50% of the Greenwald density $n_G = Ip/(\pi.a^2)$.
-This level of power is held for another 4.5s at $\beta_N = 2.8$ which is 95% of the no-wall limit estimated by 4 x li.
+This suggests that the target q profile is an important parameter in the creation of this scenario.
+The discharge is then heated in two power steps controlled by the \dagger reference β_N waveform.
+The first phase at β_N =2 helps in landing the hybrid q profile just above q=1 with the beam power, after which it is safe to increase β_N further.
+After 4.5s the request in β_N is increased to 2.8 with 15MW of Neutral Beam Injection (NBI) obtaining Tio=11keV, Teo=5keV and 50% of the Greenwald density $n_G = Ip/(\pi . a^2)$.
+This level of power is held for another 4.5s at β_N =2.8 which is 95% of the no-wall limit estimated by 4xli.
 The confinement time compared to the ITER-89P scaling [4] is 2.1.
-This gives a common fusion figure of merit $G = H{89} \cdot \beta_N / q{95}^2$ of 0.39 in steady state conditions for a q{95} of 3.9.
-This is in line with the results from ASDEX Upgrade [5] and also DIII-D [6] at similar q{95} .
-This pulse reproduces most of the features observed in ASDEX Upgrade in the so-called "improved H-mode' in terms of β_N , H-factor, ρ^ , q profiles and β .
-Most of the dimensionless parameters including $H{98}(y,2)$ are identical within less than 10%.
-On the other hand, for the same ρ^ at this density, JET υ^ is 0.08 whereas it is 0.15 in ASDEX Upgrade.
+This gives a common figure of merit G= $H{89}.\beta_N/q{95}^{-2}$ of 0.39 in steady state conditions for a q95 of 3.9.
+This is in line with the results from ASDEX Upgrade and also DIII-D at similar q95.
+This discharge reproduces most of the features observed in ASDEX Upgrade in the so-called "improved H-mode" in terms of β_N , H-factor, ρ^ , q profiles and β .
+Most of the dimensionless parameters including $H{08}(y,2)$ are identical within less than 10%.
+However, for the same ρ^ , JET ν^ is 0.08 and 0.15 for ASDEX Upgrade.
+On the other hand, for the same ρ^ , JET ν^ is 0.08 whereas it is 0.15 in ASDEX Upgrade.

 The hybrid regime has also been reproduced using an ITER-like magnetic configuration at both 1.7 and 2.4T.
-At 1.7T, β_N =2.7 has been reached and a fusion figure of merit G=0.4.
-As observed in ASDEX Upgrade, high triangularity pulses are showing higher pedestal densities compared to low triangularity ones.

-Dedicated similarity experiments have also extended the hybrid regime operations in JET at higher toroidal field strength (B_T =2.4T) thus decreasing the normalised Larmor radius ρ^ towards projected ITER values (Fig.2).
-At this toroidal field strength, the hybrid regime has been produced up to β_N of 2.3 at the maximum available beam power reaching a fusion figure of merit G=0.36.
-For both identity (B_T =1.7T) and similarity (B_T =2.4T) experiments, electron density and ion temperature profiles are similar in shape to those observed in hybrid ASDEX Upgrade pulses.
+At 1.7T, β_N =2.7 has been reached and a figure of merit G=0.4.
+As observed in ASDEX Upgrade, high triangularity discharges are showing higher pedestal densities compared to low triangularity ones.
+Dedicated similarity experiments have also extended the hybrid regime operations in JET at higher toroidal field strength (B_T =2.4T) thus decreasing the normalised Larmor radius ρ^ towards projected ITER values.
+At this toroidal field strength, the hybrid regime has been produced up to β_N of 2.3 at the maximum available beam power reaching a figure of merit G=0.36.
+For both identity (B_T =1.7T) and similarity (B_T =2.4T) experiments, electron density and ion temperature profiles are similar to those of ASDEX Upgrade and no internal transport barrier (ITB) is observed in contrast to previous JET experiments [5].